HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 <!-- Updates based on Jira tickets
 Date             Jira ticket        Updated by                   Comment 2023-06-14       OTHER-2609         Joanie Harper                Added hyphen per Jira ticket https://jira.hl7.org/browse/OTHER-2609
+2023-08-22      OTHER-2710          Rob McClure                 Added LOINC section, arranged sections in alpha order

 -->

 ### DICOM

-The existing [DICOM](https://www.dicomstandard.org) (Digital Imaging and COmmunications in Medicine) model dates back to 1985 and earlier work.
+The existing [DICOM](https://www.dicomstandard.org) (Digital Imaging and Communications in Medicine) model dates back to 1985 and earlier work.
 It was frozen and has remained unchanged since 1995.
 Imaging medical records from 1995 onward all use this model.
 The DICOM model was originally specified to include a single mandatory field to capture Patient's Sex